 On steep ascends in mountainous areas, air conditioned of the buses will be operational on on-off basis to keep the vehicles from overheating.

 The RVT will not be responsible for any injury/damage/loss.

 While on an organized trek, it is best to pack all items for your trip in one large piece and one carry on.
 The large piece must be a duffel bag (weighing not more than 12.5 Kg.) because duffels are easier for porters to carry.
 A small day pack is suggested as a carry-on to keep items that you will use during while on the trek, bus or jeep.

 Packing list for your Duffel.

-Men could wear shorts once we are through the populated areas, that means from the third day of trek.
-Women are advise to use cotton shalwar kameez (loose long shirts and baggy trousers) the traditional Pakistani dress, as these are comfortable during warm conditions, and also appreciated & respected by the locals.
+Men could wear shorts once we are through the populated areas, that means from the third day of the trek.
+Women are advised to use cotton shalwar kameez (loose long shirts and baggy trousers) the traditional Pakistani dress, as these are comfortable during warm conditions, and also appreciated & respected by the locals.